 The property consists of ten contiguous claims encompassing 21,949 hectares ("ha").
 Three claims were optioned while seven were staked by Nuinsco.
-Exploration for uranium has been undertaken at Diabase Peninsula since March, 2005 with the most recent drill program being completed in the winter of 2011/12.
+Exploration for uranium has been undertaken at Diabase Peninsula since March, 2005, with the most recent drill program being completed in the winter of 2011 to 2012.
 During the winter of 2013 a modest program of geochemical sampling was initiated which included a survey consisting of sampling for detection of radon gas which is an indicator of uranium mineralization.
-All back in rights have been extinguished with regard to Trend's participation in the project.

 In order to maintain the option on one of the claims, the Company was required to make an option payment of approximately \$935,000 by September 2, 2012; in May 2012, the Company was successful in extending the option terms for a year, with additional extensions being possible, for four quarterly cash payments of \$9,350 and \$37,600 of the Company's shares.
-This has deferred the option payment of \$935,000 by at least one year.
-The shares were issued in the third quarter of 2012 and three quarterly cash payments have been made to date.
-The claims are subject to a 3% gross production royalty payable to the vendor of the original Diabase Peninsula claim; the royalty is defined as actual metal/mineral sales with no deduction for refining or transportation expenses.
+This deferred the option payment of \$935,000 by at least one year.
+The shares were issued in the third quarter of 2012 and all quarterly cash payments have been made.